How to complete a self-assessment tax return

 It's best to set aside some money regularly throughout the year for this purpose, or you could set up a budget payment plan to pay your tax in regular instalments throughout the year instead.

 If ever the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before this (unless you're paying by Faster Payment or debit/credit card).

-There are loads of different ways to pay but bear in mind that some methods take longer than others, so you'll have to account for this to ensure you don't miss the deadline (and face a penalty).
+There are loads of different ways to pay, but some methods take longer than others.
+You'll have to account for this to ensure you don't miss the deadline (and face a penalty).

 Same or next day tax payment